 The Community Security Trust (CST) works closely with the police to monitor antisemitism and protect Jewish communities against it.
-The CST's most recent Antisemitic Incidents Report, covering the first six months of 2016, recorded 557 antisemitic incidents, the second highest figure since records began in 1984.
+The CST's 2016 Antisemitic Incidents Report recorded 1309 antisemitic incidents, the highest figure since records began in 1984.
 Ordinarily, there are spikes during periods of tensions in the Middle East, exemplified during outbreaks of violence in Israel and the Palestinian Territories in 2009, 2012, and 2014.
 July 2014, for example, was the worst month for antisemitism on record with almost as many incidents as in the previous six months combined.
 Yet, despite a relative détente in the Middle East, antisemitic incidents remain at a constant high, due partly to antisemitism infusing the language of public figures, infecting all political parties and movements.